MEDI-CAL

 You can wait to sign up until you (or your spouse) stop working or you lose your health insurance (whichever comes first).

-• If you’re self-employed or have health insurance that’s not available to everyone at the company: Ask your insurance provider if your coverage is employer group health plan coverage (as defined by the IRS.)
+- If you’re self-employed or have health insurance that’s not available to everyone at the company: Ask your insurance provider if your coverage is employer group health plan coverage (as defined by the IRS.)
 If it’s not, sign up for Medicare when you turn 65 to avoid a monthly Part B late enrollment penalty.

-• If the employer has less than 20 employees: You might need to sign up for Medicare when you turn 65 so you don’t have gaps in your job-based health insurance.
+- If the employer has less than 20 employees: You might need to sign up for Medicare when you turn 65 so you don’t have gaps in your job-based health insurance.
 Check with the employer.

-• If you have COBRA coverage: Sign up for Medicare when you turn 65 to avoid gaps in coverage and a monthly Part B late enrollment penalty.
+- If you have COBRA coverage: Sign up for Medicare when you turn 65 to avoid gaps in coverage and a monthly Part B late enrollment penalty.
 If you have COBRA before signing up for Medicare, your COBRA will probably end once you sign up.
 If you’re eligible for Medicare, you don’t qualify for COBRA coverage without having to pay a premium.

-• Medicare Part A (Hospital Insurance)
+- Medicare Part A (Hospital Insurance)

 Part A covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.
 You usually don’t pay a monthly premium for Part A if you or your spouse paid Medicare taxes for a certain amount of time while working.
-This is sometimes called “premium-free Part A.”
+This is sometimes called “premium-free Part A.” - Medicare Part B (Medical Insurance)

 Part B covers certain doctor’s services, outpatient care, medical supplies, and preventive services.
 Most people will pay the standard Part B premium amount.
 The standard Part B premium amount in 2020 is $144.60.
 If you’re eligible at age 65, your initial enrollment period begins three months before your 65th birthday includes the month you turn age 65, and ends three months after that birthday.
 If you choose not to enroll in Medicare Part B and then decide to do so later, your coverage could be delayed and you may have to pay a higher monthly premium for as long as you have Part B. Your monthly premium will go up 10 percent for each 12-month period you were eligible for Part B, but didn’t sign up for it unless you qualify for a “Special Enrollment Period” (SEP).
 If you don’t enroll in Medicare Part B during your initial enrollment period, you have another chance each year to sign up during a “general enrollment period” from January 1 through March 31.
-Your coverage begins on July 1 of the year you enroll
+Your coverage begins on July 1 of the year you enroll - Medicare Part D (prescription drug coverage)

 Helps cover the cost of prescription drugs (including many recommended shots or vaccines).
 To get Medicare drug coverage, you must join a Medicare-approved plan that offers drug coverage (this includes Medicare drug plans and Medicare Advantage Plans with drug coverage).
-You can get Medicare drug coverage once you sign up for either Part A or Part B. You can join a Medicare drug plan or Medicare Advantage Plan with drug coverage anytime while you have job-based health insurance and up to 2 months after you lose that insurance.
+You can get Medicare drug coverage once you sign up for either Part A or Part B. You can join a Medicare drug plan or Medicare Advantage Plan with drug coverage anytime while you have job-based health insurance and up to 2 months after you lose that insurance. - Part D late enrollment penalty join a Medicare drug plan or Medicare Advantage Plan with drug coverage within 3 months of when your Medicare coverage starts to avoid a monthly Part D late enrollment penalty.
+You’ll pay an extra 1% for each month you could have signed up for Part D, but didn’t, and didn’t have creditable drug coverage.
+We’ll add this penalty to your monthly Part D premium.

 We Are Helping You Save Hundreds of Dollars on Medicare